 Browsing 50 - 60 results of 77 programs for program format - Event

+This After Dark event got the holiday season off to a sweet start, presenting art, science, and history related to sugar.
+What are you afraid of?
+Snakes?
+Spiders?
+Heights?
+This After Dark event investigated the psychology and biology of fear, and included Damian Cooksey confronting his fear by demonstrating the sport of highlining far above visitors’ heads.
 The Exploratorium celebrated its future home at Piers 15 and 17 in San Francisco with an official groundbreaking ceremony and festivities on October 19, 2010.
 This After Dark event presented a collection of objects, organizations, and activities use various alternative energy sources, and also looked at sustainably raised food.
 This After Dark event explored the diverse nomadic communities that thrive in the Bay Area including a mobile diner, food carts, an annual arts event in the desert, urban foragers, and Bay creatures that arrived by ballast water.

 Among the highlights of our Geometry Playground event were gravity-defying performances by four aerial artists from TrapezeWorld.
 This After Dark event examined time's many faces through activities and presentations featuring honeybees, jump-shot photography, antique timepieces, and a performance by Gamelan Sari Raras.